Monkeypox: understand how it is transmitted and what to do to prevent it - News

 In the city of São Paulo, where the largest number of cases in the country is concentrated, the city hall announced over the weekend that Basic Health Units and emergency rooms will be able to carry out the tests.

-Until then, the cases were all concentrated at the Instituto de Infectologia Emílio Ribas, and exams throughout the state were carried out only at the Instituto Adolfo Luz.
+Until then, the cases were all concentrated at the Instituto de Infectologia Emílio Ribas, and exams throughout the state were carried out only at the Instituto Adolfo Lutz.

 There is still no coverage of monkeypox virus testing by health plans.